 Adjusted EBITDA amounting to 64.1 million euro (-29% compared to 90.7 million euro in 2022), is calculated before non-recurring costs of 30.1 million euro.
-These non-recurring components include 26.4 million euro - of which 20.2 million euro relating to VAT paid during the year and not refundable and 4.3 million euro relating to VAT paid during the year and not refundable and 4.3 million euro relating to VAT paid during the year, of the agreements with the Italian Revenue Agency aimed at settling out-of-court disputes relating to VAT for the 2013-2017 tax periods, a provision of 2.6 million euro on a specific trade receivable position, and 1.1 million euro of charges incurred as part of the management structure reorganisation program started both in Italy and in Spain at the end of 2023 and aimed at structurally reducing the Group's operating costs.
+These non-recurring components include 26.4 million euro - of which 20.2 million euro relating to VAT paid during the year and not refundable and 4.3 million euro relating to VAT paid during the year and for which the refund procedure was activated - of charges incurred by the parent company following the signature, during the year, of the agreements with the Italian Revenue Agency aimed at settling out-of-court disputes relating to VAT for the 2013-2017 tax periods, a provision of 2.6 million euro on a specific trade receivable position, and 1.1 million euro of charges incurred as part of the management structure reorganisation program started both in Italy and in Spain at the end of 2023 and aimed at structurally reducing the Group's operating costs.
 Reduced to 1.61% compared to 1.94% in 2022, the incidence on sales was affected not only by the lower gross profit but also by the operating costs of the newly acquired companies.
 Excluding from the 2023 result the contribution of 2.4 million euro of said companies, Adjusted EBTIDA is estimated at 61.8 million euro (-32% compared to the previous year).